-Wirral Local Plan Timetable Plan Preparation Stage Purpose of the stage Dates (Note that all timings are subject to the programming of Committee and Council meetings) Evidence gathering and draft plan preparation Formulate vision and objectives for the Local Plan, evidence gathering, identify development requirements, identify potential spatial options, identify relevant economic, social and environmental objectives to inform the sustainability appraisal April 2019 to December 2021 Public Consultation on draft local plan (Regulation 18 of the Local Plan Regulations 2012) and continued work on evidence gathering This document brings together all the strategic evidence and sets out the housing and employment requirements for the Borough over the plan period and set out the Council's preferred options for distributing this development including preferred sites.
-January 27th- April 6th 2020 Council approval of publication of the Submission Draft Local Plan This is the full Local Plan that the Council wishes to submit to the Secretary of State for Examination.
-It will include both strategic and non-strategic policies.
-All the evidence will be in place at the time of publication.
-It is the version Between March and June 2022 (NB: election and post-election governance arrangements will prevent approval in April)

-that the Council considers "sound" in terms of the legal requirements placed on plan preparation and to be justified and deliverable.
+Wirral Local Plan Timetable Plan Preparation Stage Purpose of the stage Dates (Note that all timings are subject to the programming of Committee and Council meetings) Evidence gathering and draft plan preparation Formulate vision and objectives for the Local Plan, evidence gathering, identify development requirements, identify potential spatial options, identify relevant economic, social and April 2019 to December 2021 environmental objectives to inform the sustainability appraisal Public Consultation on draft local plan (Regulation 18 of the Local Plan Regulations 2012) and continued work on evidence gathering This document brings together all the strategic evidence and sets out the housing and employment requirements for the Borough over the plan period and set out the Council's preferred options for distributing this development including preferred sites.
+January 27th- April 6 th 2020 Council approval of publication of the Submission Draft Local Plan This is the full Local Plan that the Council wishes to submit to the Secretary of State for Examination.
+It includes both strategic and non-strategic policies.
+All the evidence was be in place at the time of publication.
+It is the version that the Council considers "sound" in terms of the legal requirements placed on plan preparation and to be justified and deliverable.
 Following the Council's approval of the Publication version of the Local Plan the policies and proposals in the Local plan will have significant weight in the decision-taking process.
+Council approved publication of the Submission Draft Local Plan and Submission for independent Consultation on 21 st March 2022.
 Publication of the Local Plan: (Regulation 19) This will be the formal period for representations to the draft plan for a minimum period of 6 weeks, and will give communities, stakeholders and other interested persons the final opportunity to make comments on the plan relating to the "soundness" and legal compliance of the Local Plan.
 The Council will not review these comments other than to identify key issues and potential modifications to the Local Plan.
-The representations will be passed directly to the Inspector undertaking the Local Plan Examination.
-For a 6-week period - commencing between March and June 2022 Submission (Regulation 22) This is an administrative stage and relates to the formal submission of the documents (including all formal representations received during the Publication Deposit period, statutory assessments, and evidence base documents) to the Secretary of State for independent examination by a Planning Inspector.
-Between July and September 2022 Local Plan Examination The formal examination of the Local Plan will start when the plan is submitted.
-Hearings will be held into specific aspects of the plan during the Commencement -Mid to Late 2022 examination, and "objectors" will have the right to be involved in that process.
+The The Council published and received representations on the Wirral Local Plan 2021 - 2037 Submission Draft May 2022 for an extended period which ran from 9th May until 5pm on Monday 25th July 2022 representations will be passed directly to the Inspector undertaking the Local Plan Examination.
+Submission (Regulation 22) This is an administrative stage and relates to the formal submission of the documents (including all formal representations received during the Publication Deposit period, statutory assessments, and evidence base documents) to the Secretary of State for independent examination by a Planning Inspector.
+Local Plan Examination The formal examination of the Local Plan will start when the plan is submitted.
+Hearings will be held into specific aspects of the plan during the examination, and "objectors" will have the right to be involved in that process.
 The Planning Inspector will assess the Local Plan to determine whether it has been prepared in line with the duty to cooperate, other legal requirements, and whether it is "sound" in line with the requirement of planning legislation.
 At this stage the Council can request that the Inspector makes recommendations which would address the issues identified during the Examination in order to ensure that the plan is "sound", including proposed modifications to the Local Plan, which may require additional public consultation.
 The Inspector's conclusions will be set out in a report issued to the Council.
-Local Plan Adoption The Council will receive the inspector's Report Mid to late 2023 (Council) and consider the recommendations, before it formally adopts the Local Plan.
+Hearing sessions - commencement -early 2023 Local Plan Adoption The Council will receive the inspector's Report Late 2023/ Early 2024 (Council)

+and consider the recommendations, before it formally adopts the Local Plan.